Final Destination 3: Plot

-The next day, Wendy and Kevin fail to save Lewis, whose head is crushed by two weights from a weight machine at the school gym.
-They find Ian and Erin working at a hardware store, where a chain reaction from a runaway forklift allows Wendy to save Ian from his death.
-However, Death skips to Erin, who falls on a nail gun that shoots repeatedly through her head.
-While identifying the last two survivors from the photographs, whose faces are obscured, Wendy realizes that they are her sister Julie and one of her friends, prompting Wendy and Kevin to rush to the local tricentennial fair to save them.
-Kevin saves Julie from being impaled on a harrow, but an airborne flagpole fatally impales Julie's friend Perry Malinowski moments later.
-After Wendy saves Kevin from an exploding propane canister, the trio is confronted by a grief-stricken Ian, who blames Wendy for Erin's death, until an unstable cart of firework cannons launches into a cherry picker that falls and crushes him.
+While identifying the next two survivors from the photographs, Wendy realizes they are her sister Julie and one of her friends, prompting Wendy and Kevin to rush to the local tricentennial fair to save them.
+Kevin saves Julie from being impaled on a harrow, but when Wendy tries to question her sister about the next person in line to die, an airborne flagpole fatally impales Julie's friend Perry Malinowski.
+After Wendy saves Kevin from an exploding propane canister, the trio is confronted by a grief-stricken Ian, who blames Wendy for Erin's death.
+An unstable cart of fireworks blasts in Wendy's direction, which she, Kevin, and Julie barely evade.
+It later hits a cherry picker, causing it to collapse on Ian, bisecting him.

-Five months later, Wendy experiences more omens while riding on a subway train with her roommate Laura and her friend Sean.
+Five months later, Wendy experiences more omens while riding a subway train with her roommate Laura and her friend Sean.
 As Wendy is about to disembark, she suddenly reunites with Julie and Kevin, who had also boarded the train.
 Wendy receives another premonition that the train will crash, killing everyone on board.
-Panicked, the remaining survivors attempt to stop the train as it is about to crash, leaving their fates unknown.
+Panicked, the remaining survivors attempt to stop the train as it crashes off-screen.